 Remember that prospect who said it wasn't the right time a few months ago?
 Well, it just might be the right time now.

 Consider sending a breakup email to the prospects you put on ice a while back.
 This type of message is especially effective at generating responses.
-Once you get the prospect talking again, you can determine whether the deal is worth pursuing further, or if it's time to purge it from your pipeline.
+Once you get the prospect talking again, you can determine whether the deal is worth pursuing further or if it's time to purge it from your pipeline.

-6) Set a goal.
+6. Set a goal.

-Maybe you want to make three connect calls by the end of the day.
+Maybe you want to make three calls by the end of the day.
 Perhaps you're striving to present five demos this week.
-Whatever it is, a smaller goal can keep you pushing ahead -- especially when quota seems hopelessly out of reach.
-You might just find that the big number becomes a lot more attainable after you soar past a handful of smaller hurdles.
+A smaller goal can keep you pushing ahead — especially when the quota seems hopelessly out of reach.
+You might find that the big number becomes much more attainable after you soar past a handful of smaller hurdles.

-7) Change up your messaging.
+7. Change up your messaging.

-For example, you might kick off a voicemail with "You're probably on a beach somewhere now, but ... " or "If you can pull yourself away from the barbecue ..."
+For example, you might kick off a voicemail with "You're probably on a beach somewhere now, but ... " or, "If you can pull yourself away from the barbecue ..."
 Of course, the more rapport you have with the prospect, the more effective these blips of humor will be.

-8) Remind prospects about upcoming obligations or deadlines.
+8. Remind prospects about upcoming obligations or deadlines.

-Okay, it's a bit of a buzzkill, but there's nothing like reminding a prospect about a looming fall deadline to ramp up the urgency.
-It can be hard to concentrate on and plan for the months ahead during the dog days of summer.
+There's nothing like reminding a prospect about a looming fall deadline to ramp up the urgency.
+It can be hard to concentrate on — and plan for — the months ahead during the dog days of summer.

-9) Network on vacation.
+9. Network on vacation.

 Sales reps deserve some R&R, so be sure to take some time off from the everyday grind.
 For maximum vacation restoration, leave your laptop behind and turn your cell phone off.

-10) Make it easy for prospects to schedule meetings with you.
+10. Make it easy for prospects to schedule meetings with you.

-11) Ask your director about sweetening the pot.
+11. Ask your director about sweetening the pot.

 Every business goes through sales slumps, and it's the job of sales managers and directors to formulate a company-wide strategy to combat them.
 Odds are, if you're having a dry spell, some of your colleagues are too.

-12) Collaborate on new marketing collateral.
+12. Collaborate on new marketing collateral.

-13) Plan your outreach according to when people are on vacation.
+13. Plan your outreach according to when people are on vacation.